lmondada/dphil-thesis/content/02_quantum/_index.md

 <!-- @thomas: modify this file and the other files in this folder. -->

-Many (too many?) introductions to quantum computing have been written, and so we will refrain from adding yet another entry to the collection.
+Many (too many?) introductions to quantum computing have been written, so we will refrain from adding another entry to the collection.
-Some basics will however prove useful to frame the conversation for the rest of this thesis.
+Some basics will, however, prove helpful in framing the conversation for the rest of this thesis.

 Quantum computing is the computational model that arises from the quantum mechanical manipulation of finite dimensional physical systems[^particle].
-Realising this new computing paradigm requires an entirely new technology stack: most obviously, new dedicated hardware, but also a large collection of software tools that transform the intents of a human user into a symphony of electric pulses that operate all components of the hardware installation (lasers, magnetic fields, currents, photodetectors etc.).
+Realising this new computing paradigm requires an entirely new technology stack: most obviously, new dedicated hardware, but also an extensive collection of software tools that transform the intents of a human user into a symphony of electric pulses that operate all components of the hardware installation (lasers, magnetic fields, currents, photodetectors, etc.).

 Turning human-readable code into machine instructions is the realm of *compilers*, a problem as old as classical computer science itself[^classical].